ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

 Several students in the department play tennis on a regular basis.
-Contact [Nikola](https://www.stat.ubc.ca/users/nikola-surjanovic) if you would like to join one of the tennis session!
+Contact [Nikola](https://www.stat.ubc.ca/users/nikola-surjanovic) if you would like to join one of the tennis sessions!

 ## Soccer